unik-name/help-unikname/docs/3-unikname-connect/howto-create-unikname-certificate-for-organization.md

 ---
 home: false
-title: "How to Get an Organization @unikname Identifier for Your Business Account?"
+title: "How to create a @unikname certificate for your organization?"
 ---

-# How to Get an Organization @unikname Identifier for Your Business Account?
+# How to create a @unikname certificate for your organization

 To integrate **Unikname Connect** on your website, you need to be authenticated as an organization/customer, with an organization @unikname identifier.
 You can create your organization @unikname identifier only through our UNS Command Line Interface (CLI).